 FWC has developed a detailed species action plan for Worthington's marsh wren (FWC 2013) and conducted surveys in the region in 2014-17.
-The research focused on habitat identification and population surveys, as well as nest success, and included surveys for MacGillivray's seaside sparrow

-(Schwarzer 2013, Schwarzer et al 2018).
+The research focused on habitat identification and population surveys, as well as nest success, and included surveys for MacGillivray's seaside sparrow (Schwarzer 2013, Schwarzer et al 2018).
 The parks will work with FWC in the future if additional surveys for Worthington's marsh wren and MacGillivray's seaside sparrow are conducted in the region.

-DRP staff will continue monitoring diamondback terrapin nesting in cooperation with the Turtle Survival Alliance.
+Objective C: Continue monitoring of diamondback terrapin nesting in cooperation with the Turtle Survival Alliance.